ebolotin6/ebolotin6.github.io/projects.md

 permalink: /portfolio/
 ---

-## Currently studying
+<h2 class="notopmargin">Recent work</h2>
+---

+### Deep Learning Specialization

+I completed the Deep Learning Specialization from Coursera.
+This is a <a href="https://www.coursera.org/specializations/deep-learning#courses" target="_blank">5-course</a> specialization on deep learning, which teaches both theory and application of deep learning.
+This specialization is taught by Prof. Andrew Ng (Adjunct Professor at Stanford University, who was also founding lead at Google Brain).

+See my certificate <a href="/DL_Specialization.pdf" target="_blank">here</a>.
+Some interesting projects that I completed were:

+<h4 class="subheading">Convolutional networks</h4>
+* Art generation with neural style transfer
+* Face recognition
+* YOLO for autonomous driving (car detection)
+* Building ResNet (residual network) architecture from scratch

+<h4 class="subheading">Recurrent networks</h4>
+* Machine translation
+* Trigger word detection
+* Character level language model
+* Jazz solo with an LSTM network
+* Creating an “emojifier” to make text messages more expressive

+<h2 class="topmargin">Research Interests</h2>
+---
-The following section contains topics and areas that I am actively researching.
+The following section contains topics and areas that I am interested in.

 <h4 class="subheading">Deep reinforcement learning</h4>
-* Researching the <a href="https://github.com/mila-iqia/babyai/tree/iclr19" target="_blank">BabyAI platform</a> (see <a href="https://openreview.net/forum?id=rJeXCo0cYX" target="_blank">paper</a> here), imitation learning, and grounded language learning with DL.
-This platform is a testbed for improving the sample efficiency of deep RL algorithms with the goal of making dramatic advances in grounded language learning.
+* The <a href="https://github.com/mila-iqia/babyai/tree/iclr19" target="_blank">BabyAI platform</a> (see <a href="https://openreview.net/forum?id=rJeXCo0cYX" target="_blank">paper</a> here), imitation learning, and grounded language learning with DL.
+The BabyAI platform is a testbed for improving the sample efficiency of deep RL algorithms with the goal of making dramatic advances in grounded language learning.
 * I've reproduced the sample efficiency results posted in Table 3 of the <a href="https://openreview.net/forum?id=rJeXCo0cYX" target="_blank">BabyAI</a> paper for imitation learning from bot.
 <br />